devendranaga/nIDS/doc/architecture.md

 4. Since dynamic memory is used almost all possible cases, excluding the cases where the data buffer needed.
 5. Memory is freed at the destructor to avoid any possible leak.

+### Queueing

+Queueing is most used in the nIDS.

+Following types are being queued:

+1. Incoming frame
+2. Parsed packet
+3. Events

+Every incoming frame gets queued into two main places.

+1. For parser for parsing and filtering.
+2. For logging in pcap.

+Parsed packet is queued into the event manager for the following:

+1. Perform specific filtering - icmp, arp are few instances
+2. writing events to a file
+3. writing events to a mqtt
+4. writing events to a console or syslog

+Events are queued only for forwarding:

+1. forward via mqtt to a remote host.

+Queueing generally introduce delay, but the threads process each frame in parallel to avoid packet loss or more time being spent in receive path leading to starvation of incoming frames.

 ### Eventing: